Are motor trikes safer than motorcycles? Better traffic visibility is a safety plus for a 3-wheel motorcycle but they have their own unique dangers

 Better visibility will lower your odds of getting into a motorcycle accident with another car or truck.

-But in other respects, motorcycle trikes can be just as dangerous as a two-wheeled cycle.
-The motor trike simply has different physics than motorcycles.
+But in other respects, these 3-wheel motorcycles can be just as dangerous as a two-wheeled cycle.
+The tricycle motorcycle simply has different physics than motorcycles.

 Let’s go back to our days of learning to ride a bike.
 We used training wheels to hold our balance, but when they came off, we discovered that making turns meant we had to lean as well as steer.

-With motor trikes and motorcycles, the same concepts apply.
+With 3-wheel motorcycles and their 2-wheel counterpart, the same concepts apply.